 Architectural shingles are thicker asphalt shingles that can create the appearance of visually stunning natural roofing like slate, cedar, or clay tiles at a fraction of the cost.
 Because of their extra thickness and contouring, they are slightly more expensive than traditional asphalt shingles, but they last longer and carry longer warranties–typically 30-50 years.
-Architectural shingles are more fire and wind resistant than traditional shingles, and most manufacturers coat them with zinc granules to prevent algae and mold growth.
+These quality shingles are more fire and wind resistant than traditional shingles, and most manufacturers coat them with zinc granules to prevent algae and mold growth.

 How are Architectural Shingles Made?

 Architectural shingles are composed of a heavy fiberglass mat base and ceramic-coated mineral granules that add texture and visual interest.
 Unlike traditional asphalt shingles, they contain no cutouts, but their lower portions are laminated with an additional asphalt layer.
 This creates the dramatic, three-dimensional look that gives them their name, while reinforcing their waterproof capability.
 This roof shingle type is relatively lightweight, and don’t require the extra structural support of the natural roofing materials they resemble.

 Architectural Shingles Work With a Wide Array of Home Styles